tuckthomas/ALS-FTD-Dashboard/README.md

 # ALS & FTD Clinical Trial Research Dashboard
 As part of a non-profit/volunteer contribution, this is the repository to an upcoming Dashboard summarizing the current state of ALS/FTD research, with a preliminary focus on familial ALS/FTD.

-**This is a work in progress.** The API functionaltiy is working with an initial amount of identifed fields that were requested, though additional fields will be added soon. **Furthermore, I still have quite a bit of data cleanup/normalization to do.** I am sharing this as-is in case anyone is interested in contributing.
+**This is a work in progress.** The API functionaltiy is working with an initial amount of identifed fields that were requested, though additional fields will be added soon. **Furthermore, I still have quite a bit of data cleanup, normalization, and validation to complete.** I am sharing this as-is in case anyone is interested in contributing.

 **The front-end has not yet been developed.** I am still contemplating the best front-end approach.
 Whether it be with custom graphs, charts, and tables.
 Though, I am currently leaning towards using Metabase as the Dashboard front-end.